-Definitions of general, primary, and special elections.
 In law applicable to advance voting and in election definitions of general applicability, the bill adds a definition of "special election" and clarifies the definitions of "general election" and "primary election."
 The bill defines a special election as one that is not a general or primary election, including, but not limited to, any mail ballot election.
 The definition specifies that a special election may not be held within 45 days of a general or primary election but may be held on the same day as a general or primary election.
 The bill makes conforming amendments to an additional statute.

-Petition signer address.
 The bill requires each signer of a nomination petition for Governor and Lieutenant Governor to provide the street and number, if any, of the signer's residence.
-Current law requires the street and number to be provided only if the signer's residence is in a city.
+Former law required the street and number to be provided only if the signer's residence is in a city.

-Recall.
-In law addressing recall of a local official, the bill specifies the appropriate attorney must determine the sufficiency of the grounds stated in the petition for recall within five business days, rather than within five days as in current law.
+In law addressing recall of a local official, the bill specifies the appropriate attorney must determine the sufficiency of the grounds stated in the petition for recall within five business days, rather than within five days as in former law.

-Other.
 The bill removes a requirement that an application for an advance ballot transmitted to the voter in person be transmitted in the office of the county election officer.